hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 ### Alternatives

+Why would we ever want to get rid of BN then?
 Although BN provides important benefits, it also comes with a few downsides:

  - BN does not work well with **small batch sizes** ([Ba et al., 2016](#ba16layernorm); [Salimans & Kingma, 2016](#salimans16weightnorm); [Ioffe, 2017](#ioffe17batchrenorm)).